Health Services

 Colorado State Law requires students to provide an immunization record in order to be able to register for school.
 At registration, all students will be expected to have an immunization record.

-Medications and Allergies in School
+Medications in School

 Health Services Medications in School